-On 3rd April 2017 the Bishop of St Albans, Rt Revd Alan Smith, received a written answer to a question on the case of Asia Bibi, a Christian detained in Pakistan on charges of blasphemy:
+On 12th July 2017 the Bishop of St Albans received a written answer to a question on the case of Asia Bibi, a Christian detained in Pakistan on charges of blasphemy:

-On the 3rd April 2017 the Bishop of St Albans, Rt Revd Dr Alan Smith, received a written answer to a question on persecution of religious and ethnic minorities in Iran:
+On 6th July 2017 the Bishop of St Albans, Rt Revd Alan Smith, received a written answer to a question on persecution of religious and ethnic minorities in Iran:

 The Lord Bishop of St Albans: To ask Her Majesty’s Government what representations they have made to the Republic of Iran concerning the continuing persecution of religious and ethnic minorities, as described in the Annual report of the UN Secretary-General to the Human Rights Council submitted on 13 March, Situation of human rights in the Islamic Republic of Iran A/HRC/34/40.
 Continue reading